|

 and after owning it for a year or so I added an Encore MIDI kit for more patch locations and better external control.
 But the MIDI kit ended up wiping out all of my cool patches,

-and in the end I realized that the interface just wasn't immediate enough and hindered sound creation.
-So I eBayed it.
+and in the end I realized that the MIDI interface just wasn't immediate enough and hindered sound creation.
+So I sold it.
+About a year later I spent quite some time trying to track another mint one down.
+I eventually

 Oberheim SEM - A great little module (with an excellent bandpass filter mode) made to compliment an